 - 1 tablespoon salt

-Once the grill is at correct temperature, secure the pork roll to the rotisserie stick using forks, and place over the coals to rotate.
+- Once the grill is at correct temperature, secure the pork roll to the rotisserie stick using forks, and place over the coals to rotate.
 You are simultaneously looking to cook to an internal temp of 145-150, and have the skin puff up into crackling.
 This will take about two hours.
-Make sure your belly is not too long, otherwise the edges will not puff properly.
+Make sure the edges of the belly are over the coals, otherwise they will not receive enough heat and will not puff properly.

 Want to request a recipe?